abdullah-erturk/Win10-Setup-Disk-/README.md

 - Auto partitioning with dual-partition structure (FAT32 + NTFS)
 - Automatically configures boot via `bcdboot`, `bcdedit`, etc.
 - For Windows ISOs that have an install.wim over 4GB -- due to the 4GB limitation of FAT32
+- Support for custom XML file selection for unattended installation

 ## Bypass Windows 11 System Requirements
 While creating a USB Disk: